deftio/fr_math/README.md

 	return FR_ADD(x,xr,y,yr);
 }

 ## Finally ...
-A few thoughts on higher end CPUs, and embedded processors, and DSPs:
+A few thoughts on higher end CPUs, and embedded processors, GPUs, and DSPs:

 DSP (Digital Signal Processors) have built operations for saturating math.
 Usually this is done by providing CPU instructions which have both traditional 2's complement and saturating math. e.g. The low level programmer can determine when to operands are multiplied *which* kind of multiply to use saturated or unsaturated.
 This also applies to addition, subtraction and combined multiply-accumulate instructions.
-Also modern CPUs (80x86, ARM, Power series and DSPs) often include parallel instruction sets (SIMD).
+Also modern CPUs (80x86, x64, ARM, Power series and DSPs) often include parallel instruction sets (SIMD).
 Examples include MMX, SSE, Altivec, NEON etc.  These instruction sets allow block-loads of data in to special registers which can execute multiple math operations in parallel.
 For example in MMX or Altivec we can use  128 bit registers each of which can hold four 32 bit integers.
 So now when we multiply 2 of these registers together we get 4 simultaneous multiplies.
 Even better the instructions are flexible in how they the internal data of the 128 bit integers and can treat a 128 bit register as 4 separate numbers and the programmer can choose the saturating / nonsaturating behavior.
 Most SIMD instruction sets allow the programmer to select the packing (four 32bit numbers or eight 16bit numbers or sixteen 8 bit numbers and even packed floating point) and signed/unsigned/saturated operations.
+Also similar is GPU or tensor computing hardware which have usually been optimized for linear algebra / packed data operations.
+In these systems packed data is also operated on en-masse to provide high performance vector computes.

 More recent instruction sets combine advanced cryptographic, image processing, and transcendental functions for use in DSP like media processing.

-These powerful instruction sets can speed up repetive matrix oriented operations literally an order of magnitude or more compared with the regular CPU instruction stream as long as the data is already packed in the correct format.
+These powerful instruction sets can speed up repetive matrix oriented operations literally an order of magnitude or more compared with the regular CPU instruction stream as long as the data is already acked in the correct format.

 Thanks for taking a look!